Skip to main content

 The trade-off is maintenance.
 Cedar needs power washing every year and re-staining or repainting every 3 to 5 years at $2,500 to $4,000 per cycle.
 Skip a cycle in Portland's climate and you'll see cupping, splitting, and moss taking root within a season.
 Plan on 20 to 40 years of service life if you keep up with it.
 Walk away from maintenance and you'll get 15.

 Engineered wood strand panels treated with LP's SmartGuard process (opens in new tab) to resist moisture, termites, and fungal decay.
-Per LP's published warranty terms (opens in new tab), it carries a 50-year prorated warranty: 100 percent coverage for the first 5 years, then declining coverage after that.
+Per LP's published warranty, it carries a 50-year prorated warranty: 100 percent coverage for the first 5 years, then declining coverage after that.

 LP SmartSide is lighter than fiber cement and easier to cut on site, which trims installation time and labor cost.
+Our crews move through an LP install about 20 percent faster than fiber cement on the same house.
 It can be painted any color.
 Repainting schedule runs every 10 to 15 years, similar to fiber cement.

 The catch: that prorated warranty means declining coverage over decades, unlike James Hardie's non-prorated 30-year warranty.
 And while the SmartGuard treatment handles moisture well, it's still wood-based.
 Bad flashing details or standing water at the base of a wall will still cause problems over time.